Ancient-Majik-Tech/Experiment.Green.Biorecycle.Wiki/Project/RoadmapHome.md

 ### Welcome

-Welcome to the Roadmap for the project [[ProjectID]][Page Proj Home].
+Welcome to the Roadmap for the project [E.AMT.Experiment.Green.Biorecycle][Page Proj Home].
 This page is designed to help users of the project to get a Idea of what is planned for the project, both versioned plans and unsorted plans.

 ### Unsorted Plans

 Welcome the following are planned to be implimented to the project but is not garunteeded or pinned down to a given versioning.

 - Changes
+	- Add Project Support Packages for project extentions
+		- Custom Built Host Housing
+		- Custom Build Input Output Housing
+		- Add extention to Process Output < Bones => Bonemeal >
+		- Add extention to process output < ( Nails.Organic, Shells ) => (base material powder) >
-	- [Change desc]
+	- Update Learning

 ### Version Plans